Head and neck cancer

 • Unexplained weight loss

-• Laryngeal cancer: Originates in the voice box
+• Laryngeal cancer: starts in the voice box

-• Hypopharyngeal cancer: Arises in the lower section of the throat, situated beside and behind the voice box
+• Hypopharyngeal cancer: begins in the lower section of the throat, situated beside and behind the voice box

-• Nasopharyngeal cancer: Develops in the upper portion of the throat, positioned behind the nasal cavity
+• Nasopharyngeal cancer: develops in the upper portion of the throat behind the nasal cavity

-• Oral cavity cancer: Starts in the mouth
+• Oral cavity cancer: begins in the mouth

-• Paranasal sinus cancer: Originates in the cavities surrounding or adjacent to the nose, known as sinuses
+• Paranasal sinus cancer: starts in the spaces around the nose, known as sinuses

 Head and neck cancer FAQs